Jearny58/Jearny58.github.io/_posts/2019-09-16-unc-or-duke-deep-learning-with-logos.md

 subtitle: Developing a DL Model with fast.ai
 date: '2019-09-16'
 image: /img/unc-duke_45_0.png
+excerpt: While listening to Lex Fridman and Jeremy Howard recently on a podcast (highly recommend check it out!), I heard Jeremy mention that one of the best ways to become an expert DL practitioner was...
 ---

 # _UNC or Duke: Deep Learning with Logos_